textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 4: Create an enrollment group

+Creating an enrollment group enables Fabrikam to allow devices to self-register.
+This avoids the need to register each device manually.
+Group enrollments are made possible via secure Attestations, these could be via certificates or symmetric keys.
+In this example, we will use the symmetric key approach.

 1. Remaining in the DPS resource, select **Manage enrollments** from the left menu, then select **+Add enrollment group** from the toolbar menu.

     ![The DPS Manage enrollments screen displays with the Manage enrollments item selected from the left menu and the +Add enrollment group button highlighted on the toolbar.](media/dps_manageenrollments_menu.png "DPS Add enrollment group")